dvorakjt/vunity/README.md

  - Session storage/IndexedDB should be used to keep track of a user's meetings, etc, so that fewer calls need to be made to the server/db, keeping cloud fees at a minimum
  - The frontend and backend could be run in separate containers to allow for easier CI/CD and greater separation of concerns
  - CI/CD can be further automated

+### Adding Additional Features
+ - The app should be integrated with calendar applications such as Google Calendar
+ - The app should allow other means of authentication (sign up with Google, etc)
+ - Users should be able to send files during a meeting
+ - Users should be able to select their camera and microphone from meeting settings
+ - And many more